-In this background, this paper is an attempt to answer two questions: (a) having a number of observations on post reform data, does money demand function still exhibit a stable relationship between monetary aggregate and inflation? (b) If the answer is negative, then is inflation targeting (IT) suitable given the specific circumstances in Pakistan?
+In this background, this paper is an attempt to answer two questions (1) after addition of significant number of observations of post reform data, does money demand function still exhibit a stable relationship between monetary aggregate and inflation? and (2) if answer is negative, then is inflation targeting (IT) suitable given the specific circumstances in Pakistan?

 The following section provides review of literature.
-Section 3 reports estimation results of money demand function.
-Section 4 reports the possible policy options.
-A brief introduction of IT is covered in section 5.
-An evaluation of pre-conditions for IT in the background of Pakistan is presented in section 6.
+Section III reports estimation results of money demand function.
+Section IV reports the possible policy options.
+A brief introduction of IT is covered in Section V. An evaluation of pre-conditions for IT in the background of Pakistan is presented in Section VI.
 The final section contains conclusion and policy recommendations.

-2. Review of Literature
+II.
+Review of Literature

 The importance of a stable money demand function in formulation of macroeconomic policies (especially monetary policy) cannot be undermined.

-However, significant structural changes in the economy, financial innovation and continued improvement in technology could disturb a stable and predictable relationship between money and prices.
-A considerable work has been done in search for a stable money demand function for different countries.
-For example, Judd and Scadding (1982) argue that financial innovation which allows public to economize on its holdings of transaction balances is the most likely cause of instability in money demand function since 1973.
-In fact, a rapid advancement in technology reduced the transaction cost as well as facilitated high degree of financial innovation.
-Both these factors made it difficult to capture the representative demand for money in money demand function.
-However, it can be argued that a stable money demand function could be estimated, if the financial industry and transaction costs settle down or if someone devises a way to adequately model the transaction costs (Duprey, 1980).
+However, significant structural changes in the economy, financial innovation2 and continued improvement in technology could disturb a stable and predictable relationship between money and prices.
+A considerable work has been done in search of a stable money demand function for different countries.
+For example, Judd and Scadding (1982) argued that financial innovation which allowed public to economize on its holdings of transaction balances is the most likely cause of instability in money demand function since 1973.
+In fact, a rapid advancement in technology reduced the transaction cost as well as facilitated high degree of financial innovation, both of these factors made it difficult to capture the representative demand for money in money demand function.
+Then it could be argued that someday a stable money demand function could be estimated, if the financial industry and transaction costs [Duprey (1980)].